- Your State

 Sit down as a family and choose the school or learning environment that works best for your child.
 This is a very personal decision, and every family will pursue this step in a different way.
 But after you’ve decided, it’s time to apply, submit applications, fill out paperwork, and get your child ready for his or her first day of school!

-In The School Choice Roadmap: 7 Steps to Finding the Right School for Your Child, Andrew provides a variety of worksheets, exercises, quizzes and more to help you navigate those steps and to help keep all of your research and notes in order.
+In The School Choice Roadmap: 7 Steps to Finding the Right School for Your Child, Andrew provides a variety of worksheets, exercises, quizzes and more to help you navigate those steps and keep all of your research and notes in order.
 You can also download those worksheets at The School Choice Roadmap.

 The School Choice Roadmap Book